jaspreet855/tlst_proj/README.md

-# tlst_proj
 TLST evaluation project
 ========================
 To run this project from Rstudio:
-  * ensure that forecast and ggplot2 packages are installed install.packages("forcast") install.packages("ggplot2")
+  * ensure that forecast and ggplot2 packages are installed :

+    install.packages("forcast")

+    install.packages("ggplot2")

   * Open file r_scrips.R